dapoadedire/astro-pic-of-the-day/REAMDE.md

 ## Tech Stack

 - Vite React
-- Axios
+- fetch API
 - file-saver

 ## Lessons Learned

-- How to make API requests with Axios
+- How to make API requests with fetch API
 - How to use the file-saver library to download files
 - How to use the clipboard API to copy text to the clipboard